What you can’t see, can hurt you.

 What You Don’t Know About EMR Could Hurt You

-“Just because wireless radiation is invisible, silent, tasteless, and odorless, doesn't mean it's not deadly,” says Lisa Beres, healthy home expert, building biologist, published author, professional speaker, and part of duo, Ron & Lisa, The Healthy Home Dream Team®.
+“Just because wireless radiation is invisible, silent, tasteless, and odorless, doesn't mean it's not deadly,” says Lisa Beres, healthy home authority, building biologist, published author, professional speaker, and part of duo, Ron & Lisa, The Healthy Home Dream Team®.
 “Most people naively feel that what you can't see, can't hurt you.”

 Here’s the thing.
 Some electromagnetic radiation occurs naturally, like from the sun.
 But much of it in today’s wireless world comes from manmade sources.

 “We are exposed to electromagnetic radiation and specifically, radiofrequency (RF) radiation via our homes, offices, and commercial spaces daily,” Beres says.

 It’s all part of the electromagnetic spectrum.
 Radiation ranges from high-frequency radiation to low-frequency radiation.
 And it includes both non-ionizing and ionizing sources.